 For example, the last time the Mayan calendar started over, a little more than 5,100 years ago, it coincided with the creation of the written word as well as the development of the first cities and nations.
 Ideas flourished and, along with them, the debate became more commonplace as well.

 If we extend the idea of a new cycle to the present day, are we perhaps all witnesses to a new sequence of events that will usher some great advancement to the world?
-Perhaps, those advancements will include a greater awareness and respect toward all cultures, religions, children, oceans and seas, natural wonders and wildlife.
+Perhaps, those advancements will include a greater awareness and respect for all cultures, religions, children, oceans, and seas, natural wonders, and wildlife.

 Somewhere along the way — possibly between high-rise green hotels on one end and wilderness camping sites with no facilities on the other — the concept of green travel became associated with skepticism.
 A lack of definition and transparency about the criteria for green travel did not help either and resulted in consumer guilt, confusion and, in some cases, a lack of authenticity.

 But genuine green travel that incorporates the values of S.E.E. (namely social empowerment, economic viability, and environmental responsibility) helps travelers have more meaningful journeys and enables communities to achieve on their own where charities and international loans do not.

 - Social empowerment simply protects against the homogenization of tourism.
 People, landmarks, ecosystems, and wildlife are not the same all over the world, so why should vacation experiences be the same?
 Legitimate green travel incorporates decision-making by the entire community without the marginalization of certain groups for the sake of time, money and ease.
 When a cohesive community embarks to offer tourism services, the result is a unique travel experience that envelopes the visitor with opportunities for authentic cultural immersion as well as enlightening history, vistas, architecture, and art.